THE fact that Chris Stewart gets regular visits from fans to his isolated mountain farm is nothing short of remarkable.

 I have come to meet the author – best known for his trilogy of books, starting with Driving Over Lemons, about life at this very farmstead – to learn about his drive to lessen his carbon footprint.

-A self-confessed ecologist, Stewart, who moved to Spain over two decades ago, has written much about the local environment and campaigns regularly against “water-hungry” golf courses, quarries and the over development of the coast.
+A self-confessed ecologist, Stewart, who moved to Spain in the late 1980s, has written much about the local environment and campaigns regularly against “water-hungry” golf courses, quarries and the over development of the coast.

 With the help – or should that be supervision – of his wife Ana Exton (“I am just the erk, she gives the orders”), they have worked hard to make their rambling farmhouse as carbon-neutral as possible.

 Speaking modestly of their achievements, Chris explains: “We are just seeking to have the lightest possible ecological footprint.
 To be honest we don’t use the term carbon-neutral because we don’t really understand the concept.
 It is very complex and baffling.
 We only need to go 100kms in our car and we have given off 70 kilos of carbon and that messes things up.”

 But they are doing their bit in many other ways, attempting to live entirely off their solar panels, and by using a clever system of planting and shade to prevent the house from heating up.